themaximalist/llm.js/README.md

 ## Why use LLM.js?

-Most LLMs support the OpenAI v1 API — but it doesn't work well.
+Why not just use the OpenAI compability API and switch out baseUrl?

-- The APIs have many differences that lock you into a single service and model
+1. The compability API is not compatible — there are many differences between services
-- The best LLM features are not on the compatibility API
+2. The best features aren't on the compability API
-- No way to manage model features and token cost
+3. There's no support for cost tracking or model features

 LLM.js solves all of these and more, letting you focus on building great AI apps.

 ## Install